This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 The code import numpy as np

-essentially imports the NumPy module into your working environment and enables you to call the functions from NumPy.
+imports the Numpy module into your working environment and enables you to call the functions from Numpy.
 If you don’t use the import

-statement to import NumPy, NumPy’s functions will be unavailable.
+statement to import Numpy, Numpy’a functions will be unavailable.

 You probably understand this if you’ve worked with Python modules before, but if you’re really a beginner, it might be a little confusing.
 So, I wanted to quickly explain it.